 WA State Statute of Limitations

-WA State Statute of Limitations for personal injury claims:
+WA State Statute of Limitations for Personal Injury Claims:

-• *Exception: If the injury is incurred by a minor child, the child may have three years from their 18th birthday to file a claim.
+Generally, negligence claims have a three-year statute of limitations in Washington State.
+Exception: If the injury is incurred by a minor child, the child may have three years from their 18th birthday to file a claim.

-• A Medical Malpractice case has a three year statute of limitations from the date of the act or omission or a one year statute from the date the injury should have been discovered (the Discovery Rule), whichever is later.
+• A medical malpractice case has a three-year statute of limitations from the date of the act or omission or a one year statute from the date the injury should have been discovered (the Discovery Rule), whichever is later.
 Under no circumstances may a medical malpractice claim be brought more than eight years after the act or omission.

-• A Wrongful Death case has a three year statute of limitations.
+• A wrongful death case has a three-year statute of limitations.

-• A Defamation case has a two year statute of limitations.
+• A defamation case has a two-year statute of limitations.

 • Notification.
 Even if you don’t plan to file a civil suit, it is precarious to wait too long to notify a liable party of your injury.
 Failure to notify within a reasonable or set timeline may nullify a claim you file in the future.